 Refer to Alert Generating Logic below for details on how the event is created and processed.

 Alert Generating Logic

-The RMM Agent compares current information with the information received from the previous period.
-Each period lasts 10 minutes.
+In the RMM Agent, current information is compared with the information received in the previous 10-minute period.

 Alerts are generated only if the new state changes to Problem.

-- if no previous states are present, so the comparison is impossible
+- No previous states are in the database, so a comparison is impossible

-- if the current state is the same comparing to a previous one
+- Current state is not changed compared to a previous one

 - On the Home (dashboard) page of the Management Console

-You can filter events by the company and by alert severity:
+Events can be filtered by a company and by alert severity:

 - Warning.
 Displays all computers with warnings